susu-giu/susu-giu.github.io/README.md

 ### 3. Enjoy

-Fire up a browser and go to `https://<username>.github.io`
+Open a browser and go to `https://susu-giu.github.io/`

 ## License

-Copyright Sen Li, 2023.
+Copyright Liya Ren, 2023-2027.
 Licensed under an MIT license.
-You can copy and mess with this template.